 In addition to helping reduce the risk of cancer development and recurrence, regular exercise can help you handle cancer treatment better.
 To be sure, cancer treatment can lead to extreme physical consequences including losses in weight, muscle mass, strength, and endurance.
 At least some of this is due to more time resting and less time being active, the effects of which occur within days and get worse over time.

 You may have noticed this as weakness and fatigue after spending a few days in bed with the flu.
 Muscle strength declines at a rate of over 1% per day of bed rest, and can be 50% lower following as little as three weeks.
 That reduction in strength could limit a person who was already deconditioned to a point where they would have difficulty completing the most basic activities of daily living.
 Bed rest can also reduce bone density, exposing patients to a greater risk of fracture.

 The fitter you are when you begin treatment, the fitter you will be at the end because you have “saved” more strength and endurance in your fitness bank.
 You simply have more you can lose before you get to a point at which you can’t complete your normal activities.
-And post-cancer exercise programs are becoming more common as a way to help women recover from cancer treatment and rebuild strength, endurance, and feelings of wellbeing.
+In fact, maintaining physical activity is a key component of cancer treatment.
+And post-cancer exercise programs are becoming more common as a way to help people recover from cancer treatment and rebuild strength, endurance, and feelings of wellbeing.